 Racing is life, not so much in the sense that it’s all that matters, but that you can find a wealth of parallels in the challenges of racing and the trials of life, and the wherewithal it takes to overcome them.
 I firmly believe that racing helps push people toward what psychologist Abraham Maslow termed “self actualization.”

 Of course, anyone who’s taken an introductory class in psychology has heard of Maslow.
 His work is still relevant 50 years after his death and taught to this day by professors all over the world.
 One such professor is Dr. Jordan Peterson, a clinical psychologist who teaches at the University of Toronto.
-He’s controversial to some, but he’s whip-smart and eminently quotable.
+He’s controversial to some, but he’s whip-smart within his field.
 One of my favorite tidbits from one of his lectures — many of which are available on YouTube — goes like this, “There are some games you don’t get to play unless you’re all in.”

 Racing is one of those games.
 It requires overarching commitment.
 It requires an all-in mentality.
 It requires your mind to wander back to it when it isn’t otherwise occupied.
 That all-in mentality is fundamental when you’re in the car.
 It’s as much a responsibility as it is a mindset.
 It’s what makes our sport so engaging, so stimulating and, at times, so maddening.